steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 To convert the ONNX model to CoreML, we need [ONNX-CoreML](https://github.com/onnx/onnx-coreml).

-The version of ONNX-CoreML on pip seems broken, I never got it to work.
-Install it straight from GitHub:
+The version of ONNX-CoreML on PyPI is broken, so I installed the latest version straight from GitHub:

 ```bash
 pip install git+https://github.com/onnx/onnx-coreml.git
 ```

 > ##### Makefile
 > I love writing Makefiles.
 They’re like READMEs, but easier to run.
 I need a few dependencies for this project, many of which have weird install procedures.
 I also like to use `virtualenv` to install Python libraries, but I don’t want to have to remember to activate it.
 This Makefile does all the above for me.
 I just run `make train`.